DSIC: Dynamic Sample-Individualized Connector for Multi-Scale Object Detection: Introduction

-\begin{itemize} \item We propose a novel plug-and-play block called DSIC to address the scale-variant problem which makes the utilization of multi-level features more generalized.
-To control the connection of data flow path dynamically, we firstly present the gate operator as the basic element of DSIC.
-It is the core operation of the proposed method. \item We propose Intra-scale Selection Gate (ISG) and Cross-scale Selection Gate (CSG) to constitute DSIC, taking advantage of the presented gate operator.
-ISG aims to adaptively extracts multi-level features from backbone as input, while CSG devotes to automatically activate informative data flow paths based on the multi-level features.
-Each of these components can be separately embedded into any backbones. \item We evaluate the proposed framework on $MS-COCO 2017$ and it shows the superiority when compared with state-of-the-arts.
-The extension ablation experiments validate the effectiveness of two modules in our DSIC framework. \end{itemize}
+In summary, this work makes the following main contributions: \begin{itemize} \item We propose a novel plug-and-play block called DSIC to alleviate the scale-variant problem.
+To control the connection of data flow path dynamically, we firstly present the gate operator as the basic element of DSIC, which is the core operation of the proposed method. \item We propose Intra-scale Selection Gate (ISG) and Cross-scale Selection Gate (CSG) to constitute DSIC, taking advantage of the presented gate operator.
+ISG aims to adaptively extracts multi-level features from backbone as input, while CSG devotes to automatically activating data flow paths.
+Each of these components can be separately or jointly embedded into any backbones. \item We evaluate the proposed framework on MS-COCO 2017 and it shows the superiority when compared with state-of-the-arts.
+The ablation experiments validate the effectiveness of each module of DSIC. \end{itemize}